yiclzh/Rix-Compiler/README.md

 What is Rix?

-Rix catches an entire class of bug that plain C++/numpy/Eigen can't: code that's structurally valid but semantically wrong. cov(prices) — computing a covariance matrix directly on price levels instead of returns — runs fine in most languages and produces a quietly wrong number.
+Rix catches an entire class of bug that plain C++/numpy/Eigen can't: code that's structurally valid but semantically wrong. cov(prices) — computing a covariance matrix directly on price levels instead of returns — runs fine in most languages and produces a wrong number.
 In Rix, Prices and Returns are distinct types, even when their numeric shape is identical, so that call is a compile error.

 rix:
 let prices: Matrix<Prices, 252, 3> = load_csv("universe.csv")